 You never know when you may need to revert back to these.
-I always know that I have these documents saved somewhere online in case I ever need them.
-I also like to travel with passport sized photos in case I ever need one at a border (this recently happened in Vietnam and Thailand).
+I always know that I have these documents saved online in case I need them.
+I also like to travel with passport-sized photos in case I ever need one at a border (this recently happened in Vietnam and Thailand).

 Get up for Sunrise

 Wake up for sunrise every once in a while on your travels.
 I promise you it’s worth it.

 Above all, be grateful, confident, independent, and enjoy the journey!

 Plan For Your Trip